lnsy-dev/Hans/README.md

 # Hans
 A projector assistant for painters and artists.
-To download the compiled executable, please visit the projects [homepage](http://lindseymysse.com/hans/)
+To download the compiled executable please visit the project's [homepage](http://lindseymysse.com/hans/)

 This is an [OpenFrameWorks](https://openframeworks.cc/) project.
 It requires the [ofxGLWarper](https://github.com/roymacdonald/ofxGLWarper) plugin by Roy Macdonald.